alanng10/class-lang/Docue/Article/Sande/a.md

 Struct var space allocation is byte granularity.

+Maide state can have operate.
+Operate results ref.
+Input of lang elements also is assigned ref.
+A ref has no type.
+Int is 64 bits.
+Ref is 64 bits.
+Int value is stored in ref value 64 bits.
+A struct type can be builtin string struct type or struct type that has StructName.
+Struct any is passed with ref.

 Sande Lang does not need cast operate.
-Input of lang element can be passed in any ref.
+Input of lang elements can be passed in any ref.
+Input of lang elements has no type.
+Lang element operates output has no type.
 Marks can be assigned any ref.

 Maide is shared maide.
 It has no this ref.